silent-this-sonder/all-my-time-is-free/README.md

 - [ ] email reminders
 - [ ] replace the outdated os.path function calls with pathlib ones
 - [ ] follow the instructions in the License file
+- [ ] edit everything to comply with OOP principles and PEP8

 ## License
 This project is under the GNU General Public License v3.0.
 See [LICENSE](LICENSE) for more information.